 16 being the top most percentile and so on to the lowest for 1.

 c.
-Quality of Questions
+Importance of Questions Asked (Quality of Questions)

 It is not just the number of questions that are asked but also the quality of questions that are asked.
 The system for weightages here is designed as below:

 Step 1: